 Still, it's unclear how much cloning will matter to consumers.

 The nation's milk industry worries that people might reject food from clones or turn away from dairy products altogether.
 But so far, public opinion appears mixed.
-In a September poll by the Pew Initiative on Food and Biotechnology, 64 percent said
+In a September poll by the Pew Initiative on Food and Biotechnology, 64 percent said they were uncomfortable with animal cloning.

 In a December poll by the University of Maryland, the same percentage said they would buy, or consider buying, such food if the government said it was safe.